Coaching The Coaches

 Unity

-How well are you able to get your message across to others?
+How well do you communicate your message to others?
 Are you able to receive and interpret messages well from others?
-How effectively can you get messages across to yourself?
-Communication is a hugely under-utilised skill.
-Normally this is due to lifelong habits which we have developed in everyday interactions.
+How effectively can you communicate your message to yourself?
+Communication is a hugely underutilised skill.
+Normally, this is due to lifelong habits we develop in everyday interactions.
 Even minor modifications can yield powerful changes in tasks such as teaching biomechanics or managing different personalities.
+You can read a lot more about the topic of Team Unity here via this excellent article by my colleague Madalyn Incognito.

 Focus

 Out on the playing surface, tactical wisdom refers to knowledge about the sport.
-It’s about decision making skills and knowing ‘when’ to or ‘why’ to do something.
-There is an enormous difference between ‘how to’ shoot for goal (technique) vs. determining if a shot or a pass is best goal (tactics).
-Developing decision making skills is something which the vast majority of coaches I’ve encountered have revelled in.
-I enjoy helping them to teach their athletes how to become smarter and to read the play.
+It’s about decision-making skills and knowing when to do something and why.
+There is an enormous difference between ‘how to’ shoot for a goal (technique) vs. determining if a shot or a pass is the best goal (tactics).
+Developing decision-making skills is something that the vast majority of coaches I’ve encountered have revelled in.
+I enjoy helping them teach their athletes how to become smarter and read the play.
 How to be proactive rather than reactive.

-Off the playing surface these same principles apply for coaches.
+Off the playing surface, these same principles apply to coaches, too.
 We want to encourage them to continue learning, to seek new knowledge, and to gain deeper insights into their sport.
 Tactical wisdom for coaches isn’t restricted to coming up with new game plans.
 Instead, tactical wisdom is looking at the bigger picture and planning how to acquire and utilise knowledge for the benefit of your athletes.
-As a coach, if you can recognise what your strengths and weaknesses are knowledge-wise then you’ve immediately begun a process of filling in any gaps and strengthening the existing foundations.
+As a coach, if you can recognise your strengths and weaknesses knowledge-wise, you’ve immediately begun filling in any gaps and strengthening the existing foundations.

 ARE YOU REFINING AND UPDATING YOUR TECHNICAL SKILLS?

-If you are a sporting coach and you’d like some info on how we can work with you please contact us via one of the below.
+If you are a sporting coach and you’d like more information on how we can work with you, please contact us via one of the methods below.

 Author: Chris Pomfret